alonsoarias/Moodle_Dev/mod/folder_custom/readme.txt

 license   http://www.gnu.org/copyleft/gpl.html GNU GPL v3 or later

-Folder module
+folder_custom module
 =============

-Folder module is a successor to original 'directory' type plugin of Resource module.
+folder_custom module is a successor to original 'directory' type plugin of Resource module.

 This module is intended for distribution of large number of documents.